vengi-voxel/vengi/docs/voxconvert/Index.md

 * `--merge`: will merge a multi layer volume (like vox, qb or qbt) into a single volume of the target file
 * `--mirror <x|y|z>`: allows you to mirror the volumes at x, y and z axis
 * `--output <file>`: allows you to specify the output filename
+* `--pivot <x:y:z>`: change the pivots of the volume layers.
+Not all voxel formats support this.
 * `--rotate <x|y|z>`: allows you to rotate the volumes by 90 degree at x, y and z axis
 * `--scale`: perform lod conversion of the input volume (50% scale per call)
 * `--script "<script> <args>"`: execute the given script - see [scripting support](../LUAScript.md) for more details